Possessive affix: Finnish

 For emphasis or clarification, the possessor can be given outside the word as well, using the genitive case.
 In this case, the possessive suffix remains.
 For example, my house can be taloni or minun taloni in which minun is the genitive form of the first-person singular pronoun.

 Omission of the possessive suffix makes it possible to distinguish the plural for the possessed objects, but that is not considered proper language: mun käsi "my hand" vs. mun kädet "my hands".
 Systematic omission of possessive suffixes is found in Spoken Finnish, wherever a pronoun in the genitive is used, but that is found only in direct address: "Their coats are dry" is Niiden takit on kuivia (niiden lit. "they's").
 That can be contrasted with indirect possession, as in "They took their coats", in which the possessive suffix is used: Ne otti takkinsa.
 Even in proper Finnish, the pronouns sen and niiden, which are the demonstrative as well as inanimate forms of hänen and heidän, do not impose possessive suffixes except indirectly.
 It would be hypercorrect to say niiden talonsa.
 There is also a distinction in meaning in the third person on whether or not the third-person possessive pronoun is used:

 He ottivat (omat) takkinsa. = "They took their (own) coats."
 (The possessor cannot be mentioned, even for emphasis, when it the same as the subject.)

 He ottivat heidän takkinsa. = "They took their (others') coats."
 (When a third person pronoun is mentioned as the possessor, it must refer to someone other than the subject of the sentence.)

-He kertoivat tekevänsä (itse). = "They told they would come (themselves)."
+He kertoivat tulevansa (itse). = "They told they would come (themselves)."
 (The doer cannot be mentioned, even for emphasis, when it is the same as previously.)

 He kertoivat heidän tulevan. = "They told they (others) would come."
 (When a third person pronoun is mentioned as the subject of the second sentence, it must refer to someone other than the subject of the first sentence.)